MZ1387/ReactNative_Auth/README.md

 # ReactNative_Auth

-An application to learn the fundamentals of React Native: Styling, Images, Flexbox, ScrollView, TouchableOpacity, onPress.
+A application that uses Firebase Authentication to learn the fundamentals of React Native: Styling, Images, Flexbox, ScrollView, TouchableOpacity, onPress.

 ## Technologies Used